MikkelGraugaard/Machine_Learning1_Exam/README.md

 # Exam from first semester of Machine Learning (Grade: A)

+*The exam assignment can be seen in the Exam-flow.Rmd file* *The data can be seen in the audit.csv file*
+*The exam questions can be seen in the pdf*

 ## Including
   - Transforming variables
   - Exploring the data, distributions etc.